tmartindale/paragraph-parser/README.md

 # Algorithm Complexity
 Currently uses a counting sort algorithm to count the frequency of each letter with one loop through the paragraph (size N).
-To create the sorted output, another loop through the range of the character set (size 26) is needed.
+To create the sorted output, another loop through the range of the character set (size K) is needed.
-- Best Case Scenario is O(N+26)
+- Best Case Scenario is O(N+K)
-- Worst Case Scenario is O(N+26)
+- Worst Case Scenario is O(N+K)

 # Run with gradle wrapper:
 1. `./gradlew build`